bnarath/YouTube_Trending/README.md

 <hr>

-**Similarity between countries based on the categories they watch: We clustered countries based on the how much they watch in each categories.
-The clustering chosen is hierarchical  as we have only 10 countries to compare**
+**Similarity between countries based on the categories they watch:**

+**We clustered countries based on the how much they watch in each categories.
+The clustering chosen is hierarchical  as we have only 10 countries to compare.**

 - **Cluster1 - Canada, Germany,and India - Common interest in Entertainment, News & Politics**
 - **Cluster2 - Japan, Mexico & France - Common interest in Entertainment, People&Blogs, Sports**